ArtS/arts.github.com/_posts/2015-07-30-how-to-avoid-and-fix-nullreferenceexceptions-in-asp-net-mvc.md

 exceptions happen and how to fix them, so you can stop wasting your time and do more of the programming that you actually enjoy.

+_Not sure where should those `try`...`catch` blocks go in your code?
+Learn how to deal with various types of exceptions in your apps: [Where should you put "try ... catch" statements in your C# code][2]_

 ## What is NullReferenceException and where can it happen?

 NullReferenceException is exactly what it says - it is thrown by .NET Runtime when your code tries to access properties or call methods using empty, or null, reference.
 It sounds obvious and trite, but finding a place in your code where